Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Sensitivity to touch

 More serious cases can cause kidney damage or damage to the nervous system and heart.
-While these are uncommon, if your dog starts to develop symptoms like vomiting, diarrhea, weight loss, increased urination, and thirst, they may be in kidney failure.
+While these are uncommon, if your dog starts to develop signs like vomiting, diarrhea, weight loss, increased urination, and thirst, they may be in kidney failure.

 Diagnosing Lyme Disease in Dogs

-From there, a blood test will be given.
-Typically, there are two blood tests given: the C6 Test and the Quant C6 test.
+From there, a blood test will be done.
+Typically, there are two blood tests available: the C6 Test and the Quant C6 test.
 The C6 test detects antibodies against a protein called C6.
 The presence of antibodies would suggest that there is an active Lyme infection in your dog.
 The antibodies can be detected about 3 to 5 weeks after a tick bite and will show even if your dog isn’t showing signs of illness.

 Veterinarian-doctor-removing-a-tick-from-the-Cocker-Spaniel-dog_andriano.cz_shutterstock